karchit/s3-object-lambda-workshop/README.md

 #### Challenge 2
 In this challenge you will create another Lambda.

+Recommended name for resources: `text-deny-pii-{your_name}`

 A third-party application requires access to your bucket and its files.
 However, business requirements dictate that any file which _contains any_ PII, should not be returned.
 Instead, if the application requests for a doc with PII, we should return an `Unauthorized` error.
-If the doc, does not contain any PII, return it as it is.
+If the doc does not contain any PII, return it as it is.

 For testing purpose you can use the file [zhang_wei_no_pii.txt](./files/zhang_wei_no_pii.txt) which contains redacted PII.